Do You Have the Rarest Eye Color? See the Statistics

 What Is the Rarest Eye Color?

-The rarest eye color is likely red and violet (in people with albinism) or green (in the general population).
+The rarest eye color is most likely red and violet (in people with albinism) or green (in the general population).

 Studies on eye color are limited and most of them have been conducted in the United States and Europe where light eye colors, like blue and green, are more common than they are globally.